Dukes of Windsor

-Dukes of Windsor were an Australian electronic rock group.
-Although formed in Melbourne, Australia, they were based in Berlin, Germany.
+Dukes of Windsor were an Australian electronic rock group formed in 2004.
+They relocated to Berlin in 2009, where they disbanded in the following year.
 They are notable for their single "It's a War", released in Australia in 2008 and in Europe in early 2010, as well as their song "The Others", remixed by Australian electronic group TV Rock.
 They "fuse minimalist rhythms, punchy bass-lines, cascading guitar riffs, and glacial synths".
 Their music has been described as "angular and reductive, groovy and melodic", and has been termed the beautiful paradox of "robotic soul".